BhuwanUpadhyay/clean-way-to-validate-business-rules-in-microservices/README.md

 This article will cover how practically implement the best way to validate and structure business rules in microservices.

 Let's say we have to develop a microservice for an Order Management Process.
+It has various business rules that needs to check during different order state.

 ![](https://raw.githubusercontent.com/BhuwanUpadhyay/clean-way-to-validate-business-rules-in-microservices/master/assets/bpm.png)